DanielPNewman/all-weather-risk-parity/README.md

 # Create all-weather risk parity weights and back-test

-WORK IN PROGRESS! - _I plan to make a docker container for this eventually, but until then, follow the steps below_
+WORK IN PROGRESS - _I plan to make a docker container for this eventually, but until then, follow the steps below_

 ## Overview
 These scripts takes as input the users’ desired assets which the user has already pre-assigned into their relevant "environments" in the [portfolio-settings.yaml](portfolio-settings.yaml) file (e.g. equities go in the 'rising growth' and the 'falling inflation' environments because that's when they tend to do well, IL-bonds assigned to the 'rising inflation' and 'falling growth' environments, etc).